quinneden/nl-slide-deck/slides.md

 **Solution:** A Nix derivation that uses low-level command-line tools to perform the transformation.

-This derivation is a micro-factory: it takes in a disk image and outputs a zip file and a JSON file, using a precise chain of standard tools to perform a highly specific transformation.
+This derivation is a micro-factory: it takes in a disk image and outputs a zip file and a JSON file using a precise chain of standard tools to perform a highly specific transformation.

 </v-clicks>